mejasonatkinson/main/README.md

 - [x] [title](link) *last review: ##/##/##*
 ````

-Notes are stored in a `notes` directory, and the general naming convention would be`notes/course-title--author.md` IF a course has projects to complete these will be linked to BUT stored within the `projects` directory
+Notes are stored in a `notes` directory, and the general naming convention would be`notes/course-title--author.md` IF a course has a project to complete these will be linked to BUT stored within the `projects` directory such as `projects/course-title--author/project/` IF a course has multiple projects, then a projects link will be used in the main `README.md` file, which will link to another readme file with the projects directory `projects/course-title--author/README.md` and this will store all the projects created from the course.

 - VERSION CONTROL